How many ways do you hold yourself together -

 All of this holding it together adds up.

 When you live in a female body, this load is primarily held in the sacral chakra, the precious pelvic bowl; where it is manifestly wrapped by the ligaments, muscle, bone and soft tissue of the pelvic girdle.
-It can manifest as restricted movement, rigidity, imbalance and emotional resistance; and on the flip-side it can also be expressed in poorly defined personal boundaries, excessive mobility and pelvic floor weakness.
+And expressed as restricted movement, rigidity, imbalance and emotional resistance; and on the flip-side in poorly defined personal boundaries, excessive mobility and pelvic floor weakness.

 When it comes to giving birth, we need to have spent time in a safe space releasing resistance and cultivating balance.
-We need time preparing for birth, learning about letting go, exploring the full dimensions of active birth practice.
+We need time to prepare for birth - to learn about letting go, by feeling and exploring the full dimensions of active birth practice.